samarth-ramesh/mtlauncher/README.md

 ## Notes

 If you lose your master password, there is NO way of retriving your saved passwords.
 KEEP IT SAFE.
-We use AES256 to encrypt your passwords (via the cryptography module).
+We use ChaCha20 to encrypt your passwords (via the pyCryptoDome module).
 The flow goes as such:

-login -> We store your password in memory -> Create a new password/ save your password -> we encrypt using Fernet, a salt and 100000 iterations -> we store it into the database.
+login -> We store your password in memory -> Create a new password/ save your password -> we encrypt using ChaCha20 -> we store it into the database.

 login -> We store your password in memory -> You join a server -> We retrive your encrypted password from database -> We decrypt using same salt -> we store the decrypted password in memory -> minetest is launched with --password = < password > switch.